[Interview] How EU diplomacy is helping a Philippine journalist

 "Heads of EU delegation can provide a lifeline to threatened journalists around the world," Tom Gibson, from the Committee to Protect Journalists (CPJ), a New York-based NGO, told EUobserver.

-It was hard to say if Magnitsky Acts or Jessen's tweets had helped to keep Ressa free for now.
+It was hard to say to what extent Magnitsky Acts or Jessen's tweets had helped to keep Ressa free for now.

 But "EU officials shouldn't underestimate the potential influence they wield," the CPJ's Gibson said.